craftcms/docs/docs/commerce/4.x/upgrading.md

 ## Performing the Upgrade

-1. Upgrade Craft CMS, Craft Commerce, and any other plugins you may have, per the [Craft 4 upgrade instructions](../../4.x/upgrade.md).
+1. Upgrade Craft CMS, Craft Commerce, and any other plugins, per the [Craft 4 upgrade instructions](../../4.x/upgrade.md).
 (Your project’s `composer.json` should require `"craftcms/commerce": "^4.0.0-beta.1"`.)
 2. In your terminal, run `php craft commerce/upgrade` and follow the interactive prompts.

 Once you’re running the latest version of Craft Commerce, you’ll need to update your templates and any custom code relevant to the topics detailed below.